EU's Barnier eyes fast progress on banking union

 With little more than seven weeks until the start of September, the month Barnier said he would present his proposal, the Commission appears to be moving exceptionally fast.
 Setting up the new supervision would likely take more time.

-But some officials believe his timetable of a further three months to finalize an agreement with the countries that sign up to the new scheme is unrealistic.
+But some officials believe his timetable of a further three months to finalise an agreement with the countries that sign up to the new scheme is unrealistic.

 Already on Tuesday, some ministers expressed reservations about another proposal presented by Barnier for a legal framework to close down troubled lenders, another element of a banking union.